TitouanGreffe/BtH_ratios/README.md

 The jupyter notebook file can be used to plot the boxplot of BtH ratios accross referenced deposits in the dataset.

+BtH v0.1 results are available on Zenodo at: https://zenodo.org/records/11359372

 ## Author
 Titouan Greffe (greffe.titouan@uqam.ca)